 Leaning Too Much On Spiritual Mentors

-I have been seeing the same spiritual director for three years.
+I have been seeing the same spiritual director for twelve years.
 I love him.
 Without his direction I would not be able to do this work and to encourage others.
 Without him I would not have been able to shine the light on the deep dark corners of my soul where fear and shame and doubts and fears live.
 He gave me the flashlight to shine in my darkness.
 He has been diagnosed with prostate cancer and has to undergo radiation.
 Tears stung my eyes when I read the email telling me this.
+(He has made a full recovery.)

 But again, I think about the words of Donna and I think of how much I have grown thanks to him.
 I have done the work, now I must help others grow too.
 Of course, his diagnosis does not mean that he is going away any time soon!